Early Pregnancy & First Trimester Antenatal Course (4-13 weeks)

 There’s space later for antenatal education, birth preparation, feeding, babywearing and recovery.

-This is where we get grounded.
+This is where we get steady.

 Right at the beginning.